Study climate change, its human impacts, and national and local solutions in northern and coastal Tanzania.

 Learn and practice field methodologies for climate research.

 Learn the techniques, methods, and ethics necessary for successful field research.
-You’ll explore the diversity and natural resources of Tanzania, challenging yourself to understand the larger questions of conservation practice in the region.
+You’ll explore a diversity of natural resources in Tanzania, challenging yourself to understand the larger questions of conservation practice in the region.

 Partner with academic, professional, and community experts.